TV Pop Diaries

 Goldene Schuß in which a contestant guides a blindfolded marksman around a wall-

 ATV played a teaser episode of the show on 1st July 1967 in order to find the four studio contestants for the following week, with the first edition proper on 8th July, when the show took the coveted front cover of the TV Times.
+The show was initially guaranteed a thirteen week run.

 Canadian singer Jackie Rae was the first host, but despite his professionalism it was felt he didn't have much of a rapport with the contestants and the audience.
 A guest on the first series, Bob Monkhouse was then chosen to replace him.
 His charm and familiarity distracted naturally nervous contestants.
 After all, they were about to shoot a crossbow bolt at an exploding target on live television in front of sixteen million people.

-After a wrongful allegation of bribery Monkhouse left the show leading to two of the most woeful hosts ever to grace live TV.
+After a wrongful allegation of bribery Monkhouse left the show in January 1972 leading to two of the most woeful hosts ever to grace live TV.
 Monkhouse's comments in his final show might have sounded like sour grapes, but the audience knew what was happening and were on his side throughout.
 Although his successors Norman Vaughan and then Charlie Williams were, like Jackie Rae, professionals, they lacked Monkhouse's knack of dealing not only with naturally nervous contestants, but a game show with a history of potential physical danger.
 Although no one actually got hurt a part of the show's attraction was the potential for it to go wrong.
 Once again, it was people shooting crossbows at an exploding target on live television.
 As Monkhouse once said "It wouldn't be The Golden Shot if something didn't go wrong."

 The show was dropped by London Weekend during the Norman Vaughan era, suggesting